Ikechi Ariguzo

-Ikechi 'Chi Chi' Ariguzo is an American football linebacker who is currently a free agent.
+Ikechi "Chi Chi" Ariguzo is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football at Northwestern University.
-He signed with the Chargers as an undrafted free agent in 2015.
+He signed with the San Diego Chargers as an undrafted free agent in 2015.

 Professional career

 San Diego Chargers

-After going unselected in the 2015 NFL Draft, Ariguzo signed with the San Diego Chargers on May 3, 2015.
+After going unselected in the 2015 NFL draft, Ariguzo signed with the San Diego Chargers on May 3, 2015.
 On September 5, 2015, he was waived.
 On March 3, 2016, Ariguzo was released.

 Detroit Lions

 On August 5, 2016, Ariguzo signed with the Detroit Lions.
 On September 1, 2016, Ariguzo was waived by the Lions.